alex-nikitin-ninja/waves-effect-simple/README.md

 ```

 ## Demo
-It's applied in the top menu on my webste https://alex.nikitin.ninja/
+It's applied in the top menu of my webste https://alex.nikitin.ninja/

 More samples are coming soon.